 Toll: To stop the running of time, especially regarding time allowed before filing a lawsuit.
 See Statute of Limitations.

-Transmitted appeals: the "fully briefed" case, including all briefs and transcripts, has been transmitted to the court on appeal.
+Transmitted appeals: the "fully briefed" case, including all briefs and transcripts, has been submitted to the court on appeal.

 Verdict: A formal decision or finding made by a jury.